 While you scroll and analyze the different marketing channels in Google Analytics, you can also look for a diagram that appears in the Top Conversion Path reports.
 It shows the percentage of total conversions that each combination of marketing channels is responsible for.

-You can hover to any part of the diagram and get a quick detailed preview of the same.
+You can hover over any part of the diagram and get a quick detailed preview of the same.
 This will allow you to identify the best combinations, which can help restructure your campaigns accordingly.

 Assisted Conversions in Google Analytics

-Like we already explained, Google Analytics Assisted Conversions gives you the total number of conversions that assists per channel and allows you to compare them with the overall conversions.
+As we already explained, Google Analytics Assisted Conversions gives you the total number of conversions that assists per channel and allows you to compare them with the overall conversions.

 By default, you can find the Assisted Conversions report in the Multi-Channel Funnel grouping, but you can always customize the data as per your requirements.
 To focus on grouping on a more granular level, you can filter the top performers based on different aspects such as Source, Medium, etc. This can help understand your best social channels, referral sources, offline sources, paid campaigns, and so much more.
 You can evaluate the highest performing and the underperforming ones by analyzing their contribution in moving the prospects further in the marketing funnel.